-We studied the formation of four glacier tables over the course of a week and we measured the characteristics of 80 glacier tables on the Mer de Glace (Alps).
-We developed a simple model taking into account the infrared and solar radiation and turbulent heat flux received by a rock and by the glacier ice surface using local meteorological data allowing to quantitatively reproduce the glacier tables formation dynamics and to identify the physical effects at its origin.
-The table formation is controlled by the ice melting under the rocks and the ice foot growth rate is proportional to the ice ablation rate at the glacier surface.
+We studied the formation of four glacier tables over the course of a week, and we measured the characteristics of 80 glacier tables on the Mer de Glace (Alps).
+We developed a simple model taking into account the infrared and solar radiation and turbulent heat flux received by a rock and by the glacier ice surface using local meteorological data, allowing us to quantitatively reproduce the glacier table formation dynamics and to identify the physical effects at its origin.
+The table formation is controlled by the ice melting under the rocks, and the ice foot growth rate is proportional to the ice ablation rate at the glacier surface.
 The size of the rocks is a determinant factor governing table formation: the bigger the rock, the higher and faster the ice foot supporting it will grow.
 Under a critical size, rocks show the opposite behaviour of sinking into the ice surface.
-The ability for a rock to form a table is controlled by the balance between two opposing effects: a thermal insulation effect, which depends strongly on the rock size, and a geometrical amplification effect linked to the fact that the external surface on which the rock receives an external heat flux is larger than its contact area with the ice.
-This second effect becomes dominant only for rocks smaller than a few tens of centimeters.
-The insulation effect originates from the warmer temperature of the rock surface compared to the ice which reduces, or even changes the sign of the net longwave and turbulent fluxe, ultimately reducing the heat available for ice melting under the rock.
-Besides while a rock receives a slightly larger net shortwave flux (the main source of heat at the glacier surface) than ice because of their albedo difference, this indirectly contributes to the insulation effect by inducing a strong thermal gradient across the thickness of the rock, and thus raising its surface temperature.
-To summarize, we identified three main parameters controlling the dimensionless growth rate of the ice foot $\langle H/H{\rm ice} \rangle$ that characterize the ability for a rock to form a table: the rock thickness h, its aspect ratio β , and the ratio $\langle Q{\rm H}^{\rm i} + Q{\rm E}^{\rm i} \rangle / \langle Q{\rm SW}^{\rm i} \rangle$ which depends on the meteorological conditions.
-When this ratio is higher than ≈ 0.1 (i.e. in windy periods), the turbulent heat exchange lowers the critical diameter $d{\rm crit}$ (up to by 50 %), which facilitates glacier table formation.

-We did not consider in this study the lateral melting of the ice pedestal and the end of life of the structures but could be the subject of future work.
+The ability of a rock to form a table is controlled by the balance between two opposing effects: a thermal insulation effect, which depends strongly on the rock size, and a geometrical amplification effect linked to the fact that the external surface on which the rock receives an external heat flux is larger than its contact area with the ice.
+This second effect becomes dominant only for rocks smaller than a few tens of centimetres.
+The insulation effect originates from the warmer temperature of the rock surface compared to the ice, which reduces, even sometimes changing the sign of, the net long-wave and turbulent flux, ultimately reducing the heat available for ice melting under the rock.
+While a rock receives a slightly larger net short-wave flux (the main source of heat at the glacier surface) than ice because of the difference in albedo, this effect is too weak to compensate for the insulation effect for large rocks.
+The solar radiation, by inducing a strong thermal gradient across the thickness of the rock, raises the rock surface temperature, which also contributes to the insulation effect.
+To summarize, we identified three main parameters controlling the dimensionless growth rate of the ice foot $\langle H/H{\rm ice} \rangle$ that characterize the ability of a rock to form a table: the rock thickness h; its aspect ratio β ; and the ratio $\langle Q{\rm H}^{\rm i} + Q{\rm E}^{\rm i} \rangle / \langle Q{\rm SW}^{\rm i} \rangle$, which depends on the meteorological conditions.
+When this ratio is higher than ≈ 0.1 (i.e. in windy periods), the turbulent heat exchange lowers the critical diameter $d{\rm crit}$ (by up to 50%), which facilitates glacier table formation.
+We did not consider in this study the lateral melting of the ice pedestal and the end of life of the structures, but this could be the subject of future work.